16 Eco-Friendly Products that Have a Positive Impact on the Environment

 Ready to get started?
 Check out this list of eco-friendly products for the home and to use on the go.

-- Reusable shopping bags — Plastic shopping bags are a huge problem when it comes to plastic waste pollution.
-Americans use between 500 million and 1 trillion plastic bags each year.
+Plastic shopping bags are a huge problem when it comes to plastic waste pollution.
 They can take hundreds of years to break down in a landfill, and many don’t even make it to the landfill but instead end up causing havoc on marine wildlife and other animals.
 The bags are notoriously difficult to recycle and can jam recycling equipment at most recycling centers.
 When they are used, the best way to ensure they are recycled properly is to drop them off at a store or recycling center that will get them to a recycling center that can handle them.
 However, the best thing to do is to avoid the problem altogether!
-An easy way to do this is to purchase and then bring your own reusable grocery shopping bags to the store to carry home your groceries.
+An easy way to do this is to purchase and then bring your own reusable grocery bags to the store to carry home your groceries.
 Reusable grocery shopping bags such as these tote bags and drawstring bags are sturdier than plastic shopping bags, and their structure makes them better for transporting groceries.
 They can be washed if anything leaks or spills, and each bag can last for years and through hundreds or even thousands of uses.